 7. Yes, it’s done.

 What’s more, you have the option to easily set up the automatic refresh and email right for the imported data.
 At last, simply click on the Schedule tab right from the sidebar menu.

 Note: This method comes in handy when you’re sharing a report with your team or client.
 Once you update your original sheet, they will receive an email with all the refreshed data.

 Final Verdict: How to Import Data From One Google Sheet To Another

 So this is how you can easily import data from one Google Sheet to another.
-We have listed the three easy ways to easily import the data from one Google Sheet to another.
+We have listed the three easy ways to import data from one Google Sheet to another easily.
 You can choose any method as per your suitability; however, the third method is easy.

 Reference: Supermetrics Blog